Spider-Woman (Jessica Drew): Revival through New Avengers

-In January 2005, The New Avengers was launched, ostensibly with Jessica Drew as a member of the titular supergroup, back in costume as Spider-Woman.
+In January 2005, New Avengers was launched, ostensibly with Jessica Drew as a member of the titular supergroup, back in costume as Spider-Woman.
 Though this Jessica Drew would later be revealed as an imposter, this prominent exposure of the character opened the door for new attention to her original adventures.
 Firstly, on 21 December 2005, Marvel released the first issue of Spider-Woman: Origin, a five-part miniseries co-written by Brian Michael Bendis and Brian Reed, illustrated by the art team of the Luna Brothers, Jonathan and Joshua Luna.
 It was largely an extended retelling of Marvel Spotlight #32, though some details were changed.

 Secondly, the original Spider-Woman series was reprinted in its entirety, along with Marvel Spotlight #32 and all her contemporaneous guest appearances, in a pair of Essentials trade paperbacks, the first released simultaneously with Spider-Woman: Origin #1, the second in 2007.

 In 2009, the "Secret Invasion" storyline introduced the concept that, with the exception of some flashback scenes, all of Jessica Drew's appearances in New Avengers over the past four years were actually made by a Skrull imposter.
 Writer Bendis said he had this planned since New Avengers #1.

 Following this story, the real Drew supplanted her doppelganger as a regular member of The New Avengers.
 She was also featured in another solo limited series during this time, which was published both in printed form and as a motion comic.
 It was written by Bendis with art by Alex Maleev and lasted 7 issues.
 Following the cancellation of New Avengers, Spider-Woman appeared as a regular character throughout the 2010-2013 Avengers series, from issue #1 (July 2010) through its final issue #34 (January 2013).
 She appears as a regular character in the 2014 Secret Avengers.